THE SFA CHAIN OF CUSTODY

 Electronic SFA Transaction Records form a 'chain of custody' along the supply chain, which can be used to verify on-product 'SFA Certified' claims.*

-*These will replace paper Transaction Certificates when the SFA traceability platform is launched in 2024.
+*These will replace paper Transaction Certificates when the SFA traceability platform is launched.

 MAKING CLAIMS

 Entities can start making general marketing claims as soon as their SFA Membership and/or certification has been approved.
-On-product claims cannot be made unless 1) the entity has been certified as per the most recent version of the SFA Chain of Custody Standard or any of its predecessors that are still in effect, 2) the product meets the requirements of the most recent version of the SFA Chain of Custody Standard or any of its predecessors that are still in effect, and 3) the on-product claim has been approved by the SFA or an SFA-approved conformity assessment body.
+On-product claims cannot be made unless 1) the entity has been certified as per the most recent version of the SFA Chain of Custody Standard or any of its predecessors that are still in effect, 2) the product meets the requirements of the most recent version of the SFA Chain of Custody Standard or any of its predecessors that are still in effect, and 3) the on-product claim has been approved by the SFA or an SFA-approved Conformity Assessment Body (CAB).

-All on-product claims must first be submitted to your conformity assessment body for approval.
-Or, if you do not have a conformity assessment body, then by submitting to the SFA through the Claims & Logo Approval Form.
+All on-product claims must first be submitted to your CAB for approval.
+Or, if you do not have a CAB, then claims can be submitted to the SFA through the Claims & Logo Approval Form.

 You can find more information on making SFA claims on the Resources page of our website.